 Tires for handling (for sporty drives)

-With a bit stiffer sidewalls, handling becomes more precise.
+With a bit stiffer sidewalls, the handling becomes more precise.
 However, stiffer sidewalls mean less flexible tires, the ride is a little less smooth and road noise becomes louder.

 Tires for high performance (for performance cars like the Mercedes-AMG GT R PRO)